 - New Bus Stops should be located on the far-side of Controlled Intersections where there is a Marked Crosswalk.
-If physical curb treatment renders far-side impractical, locate bus to the near-side of the Controlled Intersection where there is a Marked Crosswalk; - New Bus Stops at Uncontrolled Intersections with Marked Crosswalks should be located on the far-side.;

-Locations at Uncontrolled Intersections with Unmarked Crosswalks should be avoided.
+If physical curb treatment renders far-side impractical, locate bus to the near-side of the Controlled Intersection where there is a Marked Crosswalk. - New Bus Stops at Uncontrolled Intersections with Marked Crosswalks should be located on the far-side. - Locations at Uncontrolled Intersections with Unmarked Crosswalks should be avoided.

-3. Bus Stop Length
+C. Bus Stop Length

 Buses should have enough curb length to pull up parallel to the curb.
 The District shall adopt an ordinance addressing enforcement of bus stop curb spaces.
-When buses are required to pull out from traffic, stop lengths accommodate for transitions in and to and out of from traffic.
-Table D below details the required minimum bus stop lengths for pull-out stops and bus stop layovers:
+When buses are required to pull out from traffic, stop lengths accommodate for transitions to and from traffic.
+Table D below details the required bus stop lengths for pull-out stops and bus stop layovers:

-rable b william rail out stop Lengths

 Type of Vehicle and Stop Length (Ft.)

 Stop Position 2 x 40' 2 x 60'

 40' Bus Buses 45' Bus 60' Bus Buses

 Near-side 100 160 110 120 185

 Far-side 65 125 65 100 165

 Mid-block 120 185 125 145 210